philanderson888/course-notes/Web-11-Javascript-NodeJS.md

 	  "author": "",
 	  "license": "ISC"
 	}
 	We made this change to our package.json file because want to be able to run our tests from the command npm test.
-Run that command in your project's directory now and you should see an output similar to this:
+Run that command in your project directory now and you should see an output similar to this:
 	Distellis-MBP:node-tutorial zack$ npm test
 	> jasminetesting@1.0.0 test /Users/zack/ws/src/node-tutorial
 	> jasmine-node spec